danachen/Javascript/notes/FUNCTIONS.md

 * Using named function expression is useful for debugging, can show function name in call stack

 * What's the difference between a named function expression and function declarations?
 If a statement starts with `function`, it's a function declaration, otherwise a function expression
+* Note that only the named expression is in scope, and not the function expression itself and this is a Uncaught ReferenceError

 ```javascript
 function foo() {